 The format of the output list should be PARAM=value.
 For example:

 The administrator's terminal is defined as standard input to the request script.

 Do not perform any special analysis of the target system in a request script.
-It is risky to test the system for the presence of certain binaries or behaviors, and to set environment variables based upon that analysis.
-There is no guarantee that the request script will actually be executed at install time.
-The administrator who is installing the package may provide a response file that will insert the environment variables without ever calling the request script.
+It is risky to test the system for the presence of certain binaries or behaviors, and set environment variables based upon that analysis, because there is no guarantee that the request script will actually be executed at install time.
+The administrator installing the package may provide a response file that will insert the environment variables without ever calling the request script.
 If the request script is also evaluating the target file system, that evaluation may not happen.
 An analysis of the target system for special treatment is best left to the checkinstall script.